 - $10,166 per capita

 - FDI Inflow:

-Jamaica’s top individual income tax rate is 25 percent, and its corporate tax rate is down to 25 percent from 33.3 percent.
-Other taxes include a property transfer tax and a general consumption tax.
-Overall tax revenue equals 24.4 percent of domestic income.
-Government expenditures equal 29.9 percent of domestic production, and public debt is equivalent to 139 percent of gross domestic product.
+The top individual income and corporate tax rates are 25 percent.
+Other taxes include property transfer and general consumption taxes.
+The overall tax burden equals 27.9 percent of total domestic income.
+Government spending has amounted to 29.2 percent of total output (GDP) over the past three years, and budget surpluses have averaged 0.6 percent of GDP.
+Public debt is equivalent to 91.9 percent of GDP.

 The entry costs of starting a business in Jamaica are low, and the process generally takes only two days.
 The labor force participation rate declined in 2019.
 Tourism accounts for about 20 percent of GDP, and remittances account for approximately 14 percent of GDP.
 The government continues to subsidize medications and health care through the National Health Fund and regulates utility prices for water, electricity, and telecommunications services.

 Jamaica has two preferential trade agreements in force.
 The trade-weighted average tariff rate is 10.4 percent, and five nontariff measures are in effect.
 Jamaica is relatively open to foreign investment, but state-owned enterprises distort the economy.
 High financing costs hamper private-sector growth.
 About 80 percent of adult Jamaicans have an account with a formal banking institution.